-A parent with "sole custody" of a child can exclusive physical and legal custody rights concerning the child.
+A parent with "sole custody" of a child has exclusive physical and legal custody rights concerning the child.
 These custody arrangements are rare, and are usually limited to situations in which one parent has been deemed unfit or incapable of having any form of responsibility over a child -- for example, due to drug addiction or evidence of child abuse.

 In these sole custody situations, the child's other parent (also known as the "non-custodial" parent) has neither physical nor legal custody rights, but may be entitled to periods of visitation with the child (though those visits may be supervised, especially in situations involving domestic violence or child abuse).

 Difference Between Sole Legal and Sole Physical Custody

 Benefit of Sole Custody

 The benefit of sole physical and legal custody is that the child lives with you and you don't need to consult with the other parent to make important decisions about the child's life, such as educational, medical and religious choices.
 Being granted sole custody does not impact the other parent's right to visitation.
 A family law attorney can tell you what is admissible in your jurisdiction.

 Sole Custody and Relocating